At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in tech disputes and any specific cases you've worked on.
-Emphasise your qualifications, particularly if you have a 2.1 degree or equivalent, and mention any European qualifications.
+Emphasise your qualifications, particularly if you have a 2.1 degree or equivalent, and mention any PQE that aligns with the job requirements.

 Craft a Compelling Cover Letter: In your cover letter, express your interest in the DMA, DSA, AI Act, and Online Safety Act.
-Discuss your passion for working with top-tier tech clients and how your background aligns with the firm's needs.
+Discuss your passion for working with top-tier tech clients and how your background makes you a suitable candidate for this role.

-Showcase Relevant Experience: If you have experience advising on regulatory matters or working with social media platforms and search engines, make sure to detail this in your application.
-Use specific examples to demonstrate your expertise.
+Showcase Relevant Experience: If you have experience advising on regulatory matters or working with tech giants, make sure to include specific examples.
+Highlight any contentious and non-contentious work you've done that relates to the position.

 How to prepare for a job interview at The Proper Recruiter Ltd